wilson-ye-chen/stein_thinning_start/index.md

 ### About
-Stein Thinning is able to post-process the output of any Markov chain Monte Carlo (MCMC) procedure by optimally selecting a subset of realised states w.r.t. a kernel Stein discrepancy.
+Stein Thinning is a tool for post-processing the output of a sampling procedure, such as Markov chain Monte Carlo (MCMC).
+It aims to minimise a Stein discrepancy, to select a subset of the samples that best represent the distributional target.

-The user provide two arrays: one storing the MCMC samples and another containing the corresponding gradient values of the log-posterior, and get returned a vector of indices of the selected MCMC states.
-The resulting "Stein thinned" chain will:
+The user provide two arrays: one containing the samples and another containing the corresponding gradients of the log-target.
+Stein Thinning returns a vector of indices, indicating which representative samples were selected.
+In favourable circumstances, Stein Thinning is able to:

+* automatically identify and remove the burn-in period from MCMC output,
+* perform bias-removal for biased sampling procedures,
-* be free of initial bias caused by the burn-in period,
+* provide improved approximations of the distributional target,
-* gain statistical efficiency in approximating the posterior distribution,
-* offer a compressed representation of the MCMC output.
+* offer a compressed representation of sample-based output.

 ### Installation